 Delivery, return, contact and other information

-- Return delivery: just ask for cheapest postage and free proof of posting at a post office.
-Hermes drop-off is sometimes a few pence cheaper.
+- Return delivery: just ask for the cheapest postage at a post office.
+They give you free proof of posting.

 - Please enclose a note asking for a refund or replacement size.